-A study by INED (National Institute of Demographic Studies) reveals that only 36% of low-income women use a reimbursed contraceptive, compared to 46% of women with higher incomes.
-This disparity persists at all ages of reproductive life.
+A study by INED (the French National Institute for Demographic Studies) reveals that only 36% of low-income women use a reimbursed contraceptive, compared to 46% of women with higher incomes.
+This disparity persists at all stages of reproductive life.

-Health Insurance reimburses certain contraceptives, but the INED study emphasizes that reimbursement does not guarantee the elimination of other obstacles that may hinder access to contraception for low-income women.
-These women may encounter difficulties accessing contraceptive prescribers or administrative difficulties in maintaining their social coverage.
+While health insurance reimburses certain contraceptives, the INED study emphasizes that reimbursement does not guarantee the elimination of other obstacles that can hinder access to contraception for low-income women.
+These women may encounter difficulties accessing healthcare providers who prescribe contraceptives or administrative challenges in maintaining their social security coverage.

-Low-income women aged 20 to 24 use oral contraceptives less and implants more than those with average or high incomes.
-At the age of 45 to 49, they use a hormonal intrauterine device (IUD) less frequently.
+Low-income women aged 20 to 24 use oral contraceptives less frequently and implants more often than those with middle or high incomes.
+At ages 45 to 49, they use hormonal intrauterine devices (IUDs) less frequently.

-The study was carried out on health insurance data from 14.8 million women, aged 15 to 49, living in France in 2019.
+The study was conducted on health insurance data from 14.8 million women, aged 15 to 49, living in France in 2019.
 Among them, 11% lived below the monetary poverty line.

 Sophie de Duiéry